ibm-cloud-docs/schematics/getting-started-ansible.md

    The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
 Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

-Enable Infrastructure as Code (IaC) with {{site.data.keyword.bplong_notm}}, by running Ansible playbooks against your inventory of {{site.data.keyword.cloud_notm}} resources.
+Enable Infrastructure as Code (IaC) with {{site.data.keyword.bplong_notm}}, by running Ansible playbooks against your inventory of {{site.data.keyword.cloud}} resources.
 Use Ansible to install software packages, and application code on VSIs.
 Or use it to perform post provisioning configuration of {{site.data.keyword.cloud_notm}} resources, deployed by using {{site.data.keyword.bplong_notm}} and Terraform.

 ## What is Ansible?
 {: #about-ansible}